- Data Collection and Analysis Plan

 An interim report, released in March 2013, describes the study’s design and implementation and characteristics of the study families.
 The key findings in the interim report relate to families’ enrollment in the different interventions being studied — both the barriers presented by stringent eligibility criteria of programs that often screen households out of assistance, and the choices made by households to reject the intervention offered.
-A subsequent report in July 2015 will document the impacts of the various interventions and their relative costs at the 18-month follow-up period, and a final report in late 2017 will document the impacts of the four interventions at the 36-month follow-up period.
+A subsequent report was released in July 2015 that documents the impacts of the various interventions and their relative costs at the 18-month follow-up period, and a final report in late 2017 will document the impacts of the four interventions at the 36-month follow-up period.
 All products generated from this study will be housed on this project page.
-For additional information, please contact Anne Fletcher at firstname.lastname@example.org.
+For additional information, please contact Anne Fletcher at email@example.com.

 This report presents results from the early implementation of the study of the Impact of Housing and Services Interventions for Homeless Families, referred to here as the Family Options Study.
 The Family Options Study is being sponsored by the U.S. Department of Housing and Urban Development (HUD) to measure the relative impacts of four interventions commonly employed within local communities to help families experiencing homelessness.
 The study compares the impacts of: community-based rapid re-housing (CBRR), project-based transitional housing (PBTH), permanent housing subsidies (SUB), and the usual care (UC) emergency shelter system in 12 communities.